 You only really begin to see and feel the benefits of a good exercise routine when it’s paired with a good diet.
-The hard work that you put in at the gym can easily be undone by a “cheat day” takeaway, and, without the right meal plan, it will take you longer to reach your fitness goals by not fuelling your body correctly, and you can easily undo your hard work in the gym with an unhealthy diet.
+Without the right meal plan, it will take you longer to reach your fitness goals by not fuelling your body correctly, and you can easily undo your hard work in the gym with an unhealthy diet.

-With so many diets and so much conflicting information available, just what is the right diet to follow?
-Here we explore the macro diet, and discover exactly what it is and what its benefits are…
+With all the advice out there and so much conflicting information available, just what is the right diet to follow?
+Here we explore the macro diet and its health benefits...

 What is the macro diet?